-Action three: Join Missio's efforts to build a better world by praying for our work and raising money to support projects in impoverished communities overseas (such as Sr Sonia's health clinic).
+Action three: Join Missio's efforts to build a better world by praying for our work and raising money to support projects in impoverished communities overseas.

-Conclude the assembly with a moment of silent reflection or with the prayer on the following slide.
+Conclude the workshop with a moment of silent reflection or with the prayer on the following slide.
 The prayer is adapted from 'The Mission of My Life' by Blessed John Henry Newman.